romerorocha/lotr-notebook-app/README.md

 # LOTR Notebook App
 A notebook app about J. R. R. Tolkien's "The Lord of The Rings", made for teaching React Development.

-It has been built iteractivetly, adding more requiriments and making use of new libraries on each new class.
+It has been built iteratively, adding more requirements and making use of new libraries on each new class.
 Each class has its own branch.

 ## Main Topics